nerchio/Human_Chatbot-Generation/README.md

 Prompts of the judge LLM are defined in `prompts.py`.

+These two files are provided by Shijing Cai from Calvin Risk AG, Switzerland.

 ### How to run
 The code to run the UniEval, PairEval, and GTEval process are defined in `uni_eval.py`, `pair_eval.py`, and `gt_eval.py`.